jovialgent/ivx-js/README.md

 ## Note about this version

-iVXjs is built to be used with different rendering libraries to create the experience.
+iVXjs uses different rendering libraries to create the experience.
 Currently, this repository utilizes Angular to build and render the experience and this "Getting Started" will focus on that implementation.

 ## Getting Started